 Application Form (1,700KB)

 Once we receive your application form, we will contact you to engage your school in the Ambassador School scheme.
-You will receive your Ambassador School certificate and logo to proudly display.
+If accepted, you will receive your Ambassador School certificate and logo to proudly display.
 Ongoing, we want you to share and celebrate your achievements with us.

 Ambassador Schools Resources